minhmmai/emaily-udemy/README.md

 # reactApp
-This repository is create to assist learning React from Udemy
+This repository is created to assist learning React from Udemy